Gil1999/Text-Classification/README.md

 Scientists and practitioners alike are increasingly glancing at online investment forums.
 Thereby, different opinions shared with microblog messages seem to impact the decisions of capital market traders and investors.
-That messages on Twitter may play an essential role for the ￿nancial industry is underlined by the globally established Financial information service provider Bloomberg, who previously integrated live tweets on its platform in 2013.
+That messages on Twitter may play an essential role for the Financial industry is underlined by the globally established Financial information service provider Bloomberg, who previously integrated live tweets on its platform in 2013.

 In this seminar paper I tired to answer two main research questions regarding Financial tweets: